CARING FOR THE PUPS BEFORE THEY GO TO NEW HOMES

 We try to give the puppies the best possible start before they go to their new families.
 All puppies are born and raised in our house.
 I am retired now and spend most of my time with my dogs and the puppies.
 The first 3-4 weeks they are in a quite room with their mom, but we still go in and handle them often.
 At 2.5-3 weeks, we begin early potty training in their whelping box.
 They are then moved to a play pen where there is a bed, an area to go potty, and a play area.
 The play pen is in our main living area so they can get used to the sights and sounds of everyday life.
 The older they get, the bigger the playpen gets and the further away the potty area is from their bed.

 Most people report that the most difficult part about bringing a new puppy home is potty training, especially with toy breeds.
 Havanese are very smart and loving, but they can be stubborn when it comes to going outside.
-In order to do our part and make it easier to potty train your new puppy, we have started using a litter box method inside of the playpen.
+In order to do our part and make it easier to potty train your new puppy, we have started using a litter box method inside of the playpen and they are taken outside on a regular basis.
 New puppy families will still need to do their part in completing the process, but they should be well on their way to accident free.
 Keep in mind that the puppies are still young with very small bladders and it is not good for them to hold it for a long period of time.
 It may also take them a little time to let you know when they need to go out and to get used to their new surroundings.

 The puppies have to learn that there is an area for sleeping, playing and going potty.
 When they first start toddling, we separate their area into a sleep area and a potty area.
 As they grow, the play/sleep area gets bigger and the potty area gets smaller.
 I do not use pee pads, except during the very early stages, because they start to associate your rugs with the pee pads and it is very difficult to break them of the habit of doing their business on the rugs and carpet.
 As the puppies get older we start taking them outside on a regular basis, weather permitting.